Nicole Rogers: Bowls career

 In 2018, she won the World under 25 title at the World Bowls Junior Indoor Championship and she secured a bronze medal the following year.
 Also, in 2020 she reached the semi-finals of the women's singles at the 2020 World Indoor Bowls Championship.
 Shortly after she won the English under 25 title which was followed by the British under 25 title in March 2020.

 In 2023, Rogers reached the semi-finals of the women's singles and the open under 25 singles at the 2023 World Indoor Bowls Championship.
 Later in August, she won her first major national title, winning the triples with Sophie Tolchard and Harriet Stevens for the King's Club in Torquay at the 2023 Bowls England National Finals.
 Later in November 2023, she won the silver medal in the pairs with Harriet Stevens, at the Hong Kong International Bowls Classic.
 Also in 2023, she represented England in the British Isles series.

 In 2024, Rogers reached the semi-finals of the women's singles and the mixed pairs at the 2024 World Indoor Bowls Championship.
 Later in June, Rogers won the triples title at the British Isles Bowls Championships and shortly afterwards won the pairs gold medal with Harriet Stevens, at the 2024 European Bowls Championships.

 In 2025, Rogers reached the semi-finals of the women's singles and the mixed pairs at the 2025 World Indoor Bowls Championship.
+Later in 2025, Rogers reached the final of the inaugural World Bowls Series Finals.

+In 2026, Rogers reached the final of the women's singles at the 2026 World Indoor Bowls Championship.